heygrady/blog/apps/blog-app/src/pages/posts/2017-07-17-announcing-fetch-actions.md

 1. A user clicks a button in a `component`
 2. This calls a function in a `container`, which will `dispatch` an `action`
 3. At this point, a middleware function (perhaps a `saga`) is called
-4. Within the middlware function, an asynchronous `fetch` call is made
+4. Within the middleware function, an asynchronous `fetch` call is made
 5. The action needs to be turned into a [request](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request)
 6. The resulting JSON is transformed into the data your application expects
 7. The middleware will `dispatch` the data, embedded in another `action`